-Part of the NAT "Handbook" series, the Climber's Elbow Handbook is designed for manual therapists who wish to expand their practice by offering the treatment of Climber's Elbow or Climber's Elbow type pain.
+Part of the NAT "Handbook" series, the Climber's Elbow Handbook is designed for the self helper or therapist who wishes to learn how to treat Climber's Elbow or Climber's Elbow type pain.
 The plan provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.

 For Home and Professional use.

 - Treatment program (Ischemic compression techniques, deep stroking massage, muscle energy techniques, taping, stretching and strengthening exercises)

 - Treatment Assessment

 Climber’s Elbow (medial epicondylitis) is a condition that causes pain and inflammation in the tendons that connect the elbow to the forearm.
 It occurs around the bony bump on the inner side of your elbow.
 The pain may also be felt into the forearm and wrist.

 Self Helpers, Manual Therapists, Massage Therapists, Trigger Point Therapists, Body Workers, Athletic Trainers, Chiropractors, Physical Therapists, PTS's, Occupational Therapists, OTA's, Medical Doctors, Nurses.